prospective students

 How to apply?

-If working with me sounds like your cup of tea, please submit an application and email me to let me know you have applied.
-In the email, please let me know what interests you about working with me.
+If working with me sounds like your cup of tea, please submit an application and fill out this form.